Oleksandr Pyshchur (footballer, born 2005): Győr

 On 23 June 2025 he signed for Győr just promoted in Nemzeti Bajnokság I. On 3 August 2025 he scored his first goal in Nemzeti Bajnokság I against Újpest at the ETO Park.
 On 13 September 2025, he made his debut with his new club in Magyar Kupa against Érd, replacing Nadhir Benbouali.
+On 16 May 2026, with the club he won the Nemzeti Bajnokság I.

+Girona

+On 12 June 2026 he signed for Girona in Segunda División.

 International career

 In September 2025 he was called up by the Ukraine under-20 team for the 2025 FIFA U-20 World Cup in September-October 2025.
 On 27 September 2025, he scored against South Korea at the Estadio Elías Figueroa Brander in Valparaíso.

 Personal life

 His father Oleksandr Pyshchur was also a professional football player.